Sweden Southern Sweden

 6. Mariakyrkan – Helsingborg’s oldest church

-8. Sofiero Castle and flower park – Royal summer palace
+8. Sofiero Castle and flower park – A Royal summer palace

-Sweden’s oldest pedestrian street, Kullagatan, is well worth a visit.
+Sweden’s oldest pedestrian street, Kullagatan, is definitely worth a visit in our opinion.

-Located between the squares Stortorget and Sankt Jörgens Plats, you will find a large part of the city’s small shops as well as larger chain stores – and there is always a café nearby.
+Between the squares Stortorget and Sankt Jörgens Plats, you will find a mix of small independent shops, chain stores and plenty of cafés where you can take a break along the way.

-Bruksgatan, which is a little south of Kullagatan, also has several specialty shops and small cafés – we especially liked Bruket Kaffebar.
+Bruksgatan, just south of Kullagatan, also has several speciality shops and smaller cafés.
+We really liked Bruket Kaffebar.

-In addition, the old town is characterized by charming old half-timbered houses, including the Danish Jacob Hansen’s red-washed house on Norra Storgatan, which dates back to 1641.
+The old town is also known for its old half-timbered houses, including the red-washed Jacob Hansen House on Norra Storgatan, which dates back to 1641.

 Kullagatan in Helsingborg

-At first glance, Kullagatan in Helsingborg may look like many other pedestrian streets.
-But it is actually Sweden’s oldest pedestrian street!
+At first glance, Kullagatan in Helsingborg may look like many other pedestrian streets, but it’s actually Sweden’s oldest pedestrian street!

-Helsingborg is one of the oldest cities in the Nordics and it was one of Denmark’s most important cities in the 14th century – especially because of the strong fortress, Kärnan (meaning The Core).
+Helsingborg is one of the oldest cities in the Nordics, and during the 14th century, it was one of Denmark’s most important cities.

-The tower originally stood in the middle of the round fortification which also had a moat and was surrounded by two thick walls.
+The tower originally stood in the middle of a large fortified castle area with a moat and thick defensive walls.

-It is open from March to December – at the beginning and the end of the season, it is only open at weekends, though.
+Kärnan is usually open from March to December.
+At the beginning and end of the season, it’s generally only open on weekends, though.

-See Kärnan’s opening hours and prices here (in Swedish but you can translate the page).
+See Kärnan’s opening hours and prices here (it’s in Swedish, but you can translate the page at the top right).

 Kärnan Tower in Helsingborg